-- pertaining to that person, for any purpose; provided that the information does not include individual identifying information pertaining to any other person. - 5.
-Nothing in this section shall prohibit a pharmacy from using patient information to provide care management educational communications to a patient about the patient's health condition, adherence to a prescribed course of therapy or other information about the drug being dispensed, treatment options, or clinical trials. - 6.
+- 5. Nothing in this section shall prohibit a pharmacy from using patient information to provide care management educational communications to a patient about the patient's health condition, adherence to a prescribed course of therapy or other information about the drug being dispensed, treatment options, or clinical trials. - 6.
 No person or entity to whom or which individual identifying information is disclosed, sold, transferred or exchanged shall disclose, sell, transfer or exchange it to any person or entity other than for the lawful purpose for which it was disclosed, sold, transferred or exchanged to the person or entity, and without satisfactory assurance that the recipient will safeguard the records from being disclosed or used in the state for marketing purposes. - 7.
 This section shall not be construed to authorize any disclosure, sale, transfer, or exchange of individual identifying information that is not otherwise authorized or required by law. - 8.
-In addition to the commissioner's authority to enforce this section under section twelve of this chapter, the attorney general shall have the authority to bring an action to enforce compliance with this section without referral by the commissioner. - 23 § 4.
-This act shall take effect on the one hundred eightieth day 24 after it shall have become a law.
+In addition to the commissioner's authority to enforce this section under section twelve of this chapter, the attorney general shall have the authority to bring an action to enforce compliance with this section without referral by the commissioner. - § 4.
+This act shall take effect on the one hundred eightieth day after it shall have become a law.